 With enhanced analytics, inbox management, and our personal favorite — shoppable posts from partner brands — the Creator profile is a

 Partnering with influencers is already a fantastic way to drive results for your brand, with every dollar invested on influencer marketing delivering $5 in revenue.
-And with shoppable posts for partners through the new Creator profile, that opportunity just got even bigger.
+And with shoppable posts for partners through the new Creator profile, that opportunity for selling directly on Instagram just got even bigger.

 So, how do you benefit from the Creator profile and influencer marketing?
 Read on to find out.